Lockheed Martin (LMT) Advances While Market Declines: Some Information for Investors

-The aerospace and defense company's shares have seen an increase of 0.12% over the last month, not keeping up with the Aerospace sector's gain of 1.19% and the S&P 500's gain of 4.83%.
+The aerospace and defense company's shares have seen an increase of 2.43% over the last month, surpassing the Aerospace sector's gain of 2.05% and falling behind the S&P 500's gain of 3.64%.

 The upcoming earnings release of Lockheed Martin will be of great interest to investors.
-The company's earnings per share (EPS) are projected to be $5.89, reflecting an 8.4% decrease from the same quarter last year.
-Meanwhile, our latest consensus estimate is calling for revenue of $15.91 billion, up 5.18% from the prior-year quarter.
+The company is predicted to post an EPS of $5.89, indicating an 8.4% decline compared to the equivalent quarter last year.
+Alongside, our most recent consensus estimate is anticipating revenue of $15.91 billion, indicating a 5.18% upward movement from the same quarter last year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $26.31 per share and a revenue of $69.17 billion, signifying shifts of -5.43% and +2.37%, respectively, from the last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $26.31 per share and revenue of $69.17 billion, indicating changes of -5.43% and +2.37%, respectively, compared to the previous year.

-Investors should also note any recent changes to analyst estimates for Lockheed Martin.
+Investors should also take note of any recent adjustments to analyst estimates for Lockheed Martin.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.19% lower.
-Currently, Lockheed Martin is carrying a Zacks Rank of #4 (Sell).
+The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.19% lower within the past month.
+Lockheed Martin presently features a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Lockheed Martin has a Forward P/E ratio of 16.21 right now.
-This signifies a discount in comparison to the average Forward P/E of 17.61 for its industry.
+Investors should also note Lockheed Martin's current valuation metrics, including its Forward P/E ratio of 16.42.
+This valuation marks a discount compared to its industry's average Forward P/E of 18.09.

-It is also worth noting that LMT currently has a PEG ratio of 3.87.
+Meanwhile, LMT's PEG ratio is currently 3.92.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-As the market closed yesterday, the Aerospace - Defense industry was having an average PEG ratio of 1.86.
+Aerospace - Defense stocks are, on average, holding a PEG ratio of 1.89 based on yesterday's closing prices.

 The Aerospace - Defense industry is part of the Aerospace sector.
-This group has a Zacks Industry Rank of 90, putting it in the top 36% of all 250+ industries.
+This industry, currently bearing a Zacks Industry Rank of 88, finds itself in the top 35% echelons of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report